jeffrey-palmerino/Profile/README.md

 (518) - 928 - 9413

 ## About Me
 I am a first year graduate student, and research assistant, studying Software Engineering at Rochester Institute of Technology.
 My undegraduate studies were conducted at St. John Fisher College of Rochester, New York, where I majored in Statistics while minoring in Computer Science and Economics.
-Throughout my undergraduate education, I was also a two-sport athlete and part of a mentoring club that brought together the youth of Rochester, New York and the student-athletes of the college.
+Throughout my undergraduate education, I was also a two-sport athlete and part of a mentoring club that brought together the youth of Rochester, New York and the student-athletes of the college. <br />

+This upcoming summer I will be working for Harris Corporation in their Space and Intelligence Systems department as a Software Engineer intern.

 ### Interests
 Self-Adaptive/Autonomous Systems <br />
 Defense and Security <br />

 ## Current Projects

 ### *TacSim*